Bone conduction implant surgery

 How long does a bone conduction implant operation take?

-Bone conduction implant surgery is typically an outpatient procedure that takes under an hour.
+Bone conduction implant surgery is typically an outpatient procedure that takes less than an hour.

 Disclaimer